mario-i-caicedo-ai/Physics_is_Fun/README.md

 **Remarks**

-* The lecture notes (in pdf) are in what I would like to call: ``state of ehternal developement'', they come from, either answering questions to tutored students or my personal notes for courses I teach or taught at USB.
+* The lecture notes (in pdf) are in what I would like to call: ``state of ehternal developement'', they come from, either answering questions to tutored students or from my personal notes for courses I teach or have taught at USB.
 Being this the case, expect them to be incomplete and full of typos.
   * Please feel free to point out any mistakes or obscure points that you think need more clarification.
   * Come back from time to time to seee if I have found the time to incorporate new material.
 * Github does not have the ability to open links in new  tabs, so please be careful and choose open in new tab when necessary.
-* Github has some issues opening pdf files, if one such a file does not open just download it.
+* Github has some issues opening pdf files, if one such a file does not open just download it (downloading will always work).
 * [My personal webpage](https://sites.google.com/view/marioicaicedo)

-1 [Math is so much fun](docs/M_is_Fun.pdf) Notes on precalculus, they provide most of the tools needed for algebra based physics
+1 [Math is so much fun](docs/M_is_Fun.pdf) Notes on precalculus, they provide many of the tools needed for algebra based physics

 2 [Particle Mechanics](docs/Algebra_Based_Newtonian_MECHANICS.pdf) Algebra based newtonian mechanics.
 Kinematics, Newton's laws and simple applications